 - To select, monitor, progress and graduate candidates from the training programme when it is established.

-- To assess any members of the applicant group, including those whose Curriculum Vitae were submitted with the application, under the IPA's Equivalency Procedures, and recommend to the Board such applicant group members as it considers appropriately qualified as IPA Direct Members.
+- To recommend to the Board such Study Group members as it considers appropriately qualified as IPA Direct Members.

 - To review and approve applications of IPA Members who want to join the Study Group.

 - To approve the list of Study Group IPA Members which will be published in the IPA Roster.

 - To give such advice and assistance as the Study Group may require.

 - To facilitate generally the development of a group so that it will be able to carry out the above and other functions autonomously.